Lake Tahoe Region Explained: South and North Lake Tahoe, Plus Everything in Between

 North Lake Tahoe is also made up of small cities and towns: Incline Village; Sunnyside/Tahoe City; Kings Beach; Carnelian Bay; Crystal Bay; Tahoe Vista; and Truckee.
 Truckee has a population of just over 16,000 people and is located about 12 miles / 20 km north of Lake Tahoe.
 By comparison, the Sunnyside/Tahoe City area has a population of about 1,500 people.

-North Lake Tahoe is well known for its quieter, more laid-back atmosphere and appeals to those looking for a more modest vacation experience.
-The difference is the towns are smaller in size and most businesses have earlier closing hours.
-This gives visitors a quaint community feel.
+North Lake Tahoe is well known for its quieter, more laid-back atmosphere, which appeals to those looking for a more modest vacation experience.
+The difference is the towns are smaller in size and this gives visitors a quaint community feel.

-Entertainment and nightlife can be found at the Tahoe Biltmore and Crystal Bay Club casinos on the Nevada state line in Crystal Bay and at the Hyatt in Incline Village.
-The Biltmore often has live music shows.
-In Tahoe City, there are some bars and lounges and many of the towns have great restaurants.
+Entertainment and nightlife can be found at the Crystal Bay Club casinos on the Nevada state line in Crystal Bay and at the Hyatt in Incline Village.
+In Tahoe City, there are some bars and lounges, and many of the towns have great restaurants.

 There are year-round activities including river rafting, hiking, biking, boat rentals, skiing, cross-country skiing, snowboarding, and sledding.
 During the summer, North Lake Tahoe has a few picturesque beaches, like the popular Sand Harbor, but plan ahead as parking is extremely limited.
 North Lake Tahoe is also famous for its striking rocky granite boulder shoreline.

 North Lake Tahoe has a wide choice of lodging too.
 The Hyatt Regency is in Incline Village, and across the road is their Lone Eagle Grille located right on the shoreline.
 It is 16 miles / 25 km from Tahoe City.
-The Ritz-Carlton, Lake Tahoe is located at Northstar California Resort about 18 miles / 29 km from Tahoe City.
-Resort at Squaw Creek is located in Olympic Valley and is 6 miles / 10 km from Tahoe City.
+The Ritz-Carlton, Lake Tahoe is located at Northstar California Resort, about 18 miles / 29 km from Tahoe City.
+Everline Resort & Spa (formerly Resort at Squaw Creek) is located in Olympic Valley and is 6 miles / 10 km from Tahoe City.

 Reno is also known as “The Biggest Little City in the World”.
 The city sits in a high desert river valley at the foot of the Sierra Nevada mountains.
 The downtown area occupies a valley informally known as the Truckee Meadows.
 Reno has a population of 250,000 and is the fourth-most populous city in the state of Nevada after Las Vegas, Henderson, and North Las Vegas.